Economist watching guide

 Git and GitHub

-This is what makes agentic coding safe.
-You do not need to memorize Git commands, but you do need the habit of checkpoints, branches, private repos, and reviewing diffs.
+Git is essential for agentic coding.
+You do not need to memorize Git commands, but you do need to understand how to get Codex to use Git: checkpoints, branches, private repos, and reviewing diffs.

 2:33:25-3:16:24